Anxiety therapy

 This work is gentle, yet powerful.

-My Mind-Body Approach to Anxiety Therapy
+My Mind-Body Approach to Anxiety therapy

 Anxiety lives in both the mind and the body, so real support needs to include both.
 In our work together, I use approaches that help your nervous system shift out of survival mode and create more space for clarity and resilience.
 This is depth work that goes beyond coping, supporting both healing and growth.